muskannechlani/linux_Ps/README.md

 django-admin --version

+yum install git

-Then download this project and go to this directory using terminal and run:
+Then download this project using (git clone https://github.com/muskannechlani/linux_Ps.git ) and go to this directory using terminal and run:

 python manage.py migrate